Navigation Menu+

 At times I was worried about my cold being more than a simple cold: when the entire media is talking about the Coronavirus, and you are at home, coughing your lungs out, well, you worry.

 Unless you’re Dutch, then you’re cool.
 But I had no flu-like symptoms, no fever.
-The fact that I’m a person who doesn’t get fever wasn’t helping.
-I only remember two times in my life when I had a fever: once in my childhood and once in 2018, during a bad flu after which I got also the postviral fatigue syndrome.
+The fact that I’m a person who usually doesn’t get fever wasn’t helping.
+I only remember two times in my life when I had a fever: once in my childhood and once in 2018, during a bad flu after which I got also the post-viral fatigue syndrome.
 Anyway, I’ve done no tests but I think I was Corona-free 😀

 I finally started feeling well last Saturday, when I went out for a walk in the sun, which felt amazing, although after one hour I felt tired and had to go home and rest.
 This week I’m much better, and I really feel like I need to meet my friends before I go crazy from the isolation.
 Isolation sucks, no matter how many books you read and how many hours you spend on chat.